 Restore Fairness to Funding: Congressional earmarks don't offset cuts to annual federal funding for the SRFs.
 Since earmarks returned, Congress has cut annual federal funding in 80% of states to pay for congressional earmarks.

-Louisiana: Since 2021, Lousisana has experienced a net loss of nearly \$7 million in federal funding for drinking water infrastructure (SRFs plus earmarks).
+Alabama: Since 2021, Alabama has experienced a net loss of more than \$24 million in federal funding for water infrastructure (SRFs plus earmarks).